-The Selkirk School’s preschool through Kindergarten curriculum nurtures the growth of a child’s mind, body and spirit.
+The Selkirk School’s Threeschool through Kindergarten curriculum nurtures the growth of a child’s mind, body and spirit.
 The school does not follow one specific philosophy or curriculum.
-Instead, it is an integrated approach that is influenced by several philosophies and teaching practices including: early childhood current brain research, developmentally appropriate practices, Piaget, Waldorf education, connection to the natural world, Selkirk’s 37 years of history, independent school curriculum and state and national benchmarks.
-Designed to create real-life connections and understanding of their worlds, students at Selkirk enjoy an experiential education.
+Instead, it is an integrated approach that is influenced by several philosophies and teaching practices including: early childhood current brain research, developmentally appropriate practices, connection to the natural world, Selkirk School’s long history, independent school curriculum and State and National benchmarks.
+Designed to create real-life connections and understanding of their worlds, students at Selkirk School enjoy an experiential education.
 A literacy-rich environment, math games, art, hands-on science, seasonal celebrations, movement and interdisciplinary projects support students as they learn academic skills.

-The classrooms are interactive environments that both meet the highest standards while meeting the developmental needs of each individual child.
-The pre-school program is play-based, Pre-Kindergarten/Kindergarten grade level classrooms have more teacher directed instruction.
-All children at Selkirk have daily opportunities to play both inside and outside.
-Play is valued as the catalyst for young children’s optimal growth, development and learning.
+Our classrooms are interactive environments that both meet the highest standards while meeting the developmental needs of each individual child.
+The Threeschool and preschool programs are play-based, Pre-Kindergarten/Kindergarten grade level classrooms have more teacher directed instruction.
+We value play as the catalyst for young children’s optimal physical growth, social development and academic learning.
 It develops all the necessary building blocks for future and academic learning including: language development, social skills, observation, self-regulation, imagination, planning and gross and fine motor skills.
-In addition, the children are exposed to daily storytelling, read alouds, poetry, songs, games, blocks, art, movement, nature and rest.
+In addition, the children are exposed to daily storytelling, read-alouds, poetry, songs, games, blocks, art, movement, nature and rest.
 A consistent rhythm of activities each day supports the students’ needs for structure and security.
 The curriculum is designed to prepare students to succeed academically and socially in any future school.

 Our curriculum is based upon these goals for Selkirk students:

 - Each child will see themself as a member of the Selkirk community and will value the peers and adults who comprise it.